 Indoles, consisting of a pyrrole ring fused to benzene to form 2, 3-benzopyrrole, are compounds forming an indole moiety.
 Indole is a solid, partially soluble compound (in water) and an extremely weak acidic compound (essentially neutral).

 What is the starting material used in Fischer indole synthesis?

 The synthesis of Fischer indole is an organic reaction used by an acid catalyst to convert phenyl hydrazine and an aldehyde or ketone to an indole.
 By the acid catalysed reaction of the hydrazine with the carbonyl, the cycle starts with the formation of a phenylhydrazone.

 Why do bacteria produce indole?

 In the inquiry of bacterial contact, several chemical compounds have been found and each has a biological tale to tell.
-Indole is a direct consequence of amino acid catabolism, signals in multidrug exportation, cell division inhibition, stresses tolerance, and biofilm forming.
+Indole is a direct consequence of amino acid catabolism, signals in multidrug exportation, cell division inhibition, stress tolerance, and biofilm-forming.